 The Andorran healthcare system is funded by CASS (Caixa Andorrana De Seguretat Social) — the social security system of Andorra.
 This system covers 92% of the Andorran population, while the rest has private insurance.

-All companies in Andorra have to register their employees with CASS.
-Pensioners can also be registered in the CASS system and self-employed/entrepreneurs can join it by making a voluntary contribution based on their income level.
+All companies in Andorra are obliged to register their employees with CASS.
+Pensioners can also be registered in the CASS system and self-employed people/entrepreneurs can join it by making a voluntary contribution based on their income level.

 - CASS contributions deduct 6-7% of the employee’s salary and 15% from the employer.